 You can also use the free Word Online, which is available through your Web browser and is similar to Google Docs.
 Word Online provides many of same capabilities as the desktop version of Microsoft Word.
 Use it to edit, share, and store your documents in the cloud.

-If you don't want to subscribe, you can buy the Office 2016 suite as a one-time purchase, which also lets you edit and store your files in the cloud.
+If you don't want to subscribe, you can buy Word 2016 as a one-time purchase for $98.99.
 But check out the cons of buying vs. subscribing.